membrane/api-gateway/distribution/examples/soap/sample-soap-service/README.md

 ## Using the Service
 ### Get the WSDL

-Unter `http://localhost:2000?wsdl` you can retrieve the Web Service Description Language (WSDL).
+Under `http://localhost:2000?wsdl` you can retrieve the Web Service Description Language (WSDL).

 `curl http://localhost:2000?wsdl`